qitejs/qite/docs/getting-started.md

 Now, you have a binary of Qite.

-## Using Qite as a library
+## Using Qite as a library / Embedding Qite

-Qite doesn't support full embedding yet.
-Check back soon.
+Qite doesn't support embedding (yet).